Angola–Brazil relations: Cultural ties

 Pepetela's A gloriosa família (The glorious family, 1996) takes place during the Dutch-Iberian conflict over the Brazil-Angolan slave trade in the 1600s.
 It illustrates the geopolitical conflicts of the time through the story of the Van Dunem family, made up of a Flemish patriarch, his African wife, and their mulatto children.
 The novel offers a critique of the oppression of the patriarchal slave-holding system that formed the foundation for the Angolan nation state.

-José Eduardo Agualusa's Nação criousla (1997) takes place during the latter half of the 19th century when the abolitionist debate was taking place across the Atlantic.
+José Eduardo Agualusa's Nação crioula (1997) takes place during the latter half of the 19th century when the abolitionist debate was taking place across the Atlantic.
 The novel focuses on the role of Luanda's Creole elites and Portuguese, and Brazilian merchants in the then-illegal transatlantic slave trade.